 An academic appeal must be received within seven calendar days of the student being notified of the decision that he or she wishes to appeal.
-Appeals must be submitted in writing to the Director of Education or Dean of Nursing (for students enrolled in nursing courses).
+Appeals must be submitted in writing to the Associate Dean of Education.
 The appeal must include a description of the academic decision the student is requesting be reviewed and as much documentation as possible substantiating the reason for review of the decision.

-Director of Education will convene a meeting of the Academic Review Board, consisting of the one program director who was not the instructor for the course if the issue is grade related.
-This meeting will be held within seven calendar days of the Director receiving the student's written appeal.
+The Associate Dean of Education will convene a meeting of the Academic Review Board, consisting of the one program director who was not the instructor for the course if the issue is grade related and the Director of Career Services.
+This meeting will be held within seven calendar days of the Associate Dean receiving the student's written appeal.
 The student will be notified in writing via mail and email of the Academic Review Board's decision.
 The notification will be sent no later than the end of the next business day after the Academic Review Board meeting.